 Accordingly, we manage and monitor our social media footprint carefully to know what is being said about the school and to respond to criticism and praise in a fair, responsible manner.

-Dan Ferry is responsible for managing our Twitter/Youtube/Google Plus accounts.
-He follows the guidance in the LGfL / Safer Internet Centre online-reputation management document.
+The School Office is responsible for managing our Twitter accounts and checking our Wikipedia and Google reviews.
+The School follows the guidance in the LGfL / Safer Internet Centre online-reputation management document here.

 Staff, pupils' and parents' SM presence